hemanthkori/Evaluation-of-freight-transported-on-Road-and-Fuel-consumption-in-Latvia-/README.md

-# Road Freight Transport in Latvia: Analysis of Volume and Fuel Consumption (2014–2023)
+# Road Freight Transport in Latvia: Analysis of Volume & Fuel Consumption (2014–2023)

-## 📖 Introduction
-Road freight is one of the major modes of transportation in Latvia, followed by railway.
-Due to the steady increase in transportation demand, fuel consumption has also risen significantly (Eng.LSM.lv, Latvian Public Broadcasting).

-This study provides an analysis of **road freight transport in Latvia**, focusing on freight volume and fuel consumption over a 10-year period (2014–2023).
+This project analyses road freight transport trends in Latvia over a ten‑year period (2014–2023), focusing on freight volume and fuel consumption.
+By examining official statistics and reports, the study uncovers correlations between freight activity, fuel usage, and broader economic conditions.

-The research also considers the **theoretical aspects of freight transport**, including:
+## Objectives

+- Collect and organize data on freight transport volume and fuel consumption in Latvia.
+- Identify trends and seasonal patterns in freight movement and energy use.
-- Historical development of freight transportation
+- Compare road freight with other transportation modes (rail, maritime) to contextualize findings.
-- Advantages and disadvantages compared to other modes
-- EU legal regulations relevant to road freight
+- Provide data‑driven recommendations for logistics companies and policymakers.

+## Data & Methodology

+- **Sources:** Central Statistical Bureau of Latvia, Latvian Public Broadcasting reports, EU transport statistics, and academic literature.
+- **Tools:** Spreadsheet analysis (Excel), descriptive statistics, trend analysis, correlation plots, and a narrative report.
+- **Approach:** Historical time series analysis of freight volumes and fuel consumption, supplemented by qualitative insights on regulatory and infrastructural factors.

+## Key Insights

+- Road freight demand in Latvia increased steadily from 2014‑2019, followed by fluctuations due to pandemic‑related disruptions.
+- Fuel consumption mirrored freight volume trends but exhibited sharper peaks, indicating variations in fuel efficiency and routing.
+- Comparisons with rail transport highlight opportunities for modal shift to reduce emissions and congestion.
+- EU regulatory changes and infrastructure investments significantly influence freight patterns and fuel usage.

+## Deliverables

+- **Report:** [`RA3.docx`](./RA3.docx) – a narrative document outlining the analysis, data tables, charts, and recommendations.
+- **Presentation:** `Evaluation Road Freight Transport and fuel ...` – a slide deck summarising the study for stakeholder presentations.
+- **Documentation:** `README.md` (this file) – overview of the project, methods, insights, and skills demonstrated.

+## Skills Demonstrated

+- **Data Collection & Cleaning:** Sourcing and organizing multi‑year transport and fuel datasets.
+- **Trend Analysis:** Applying time series techniques to identify patterns and anomalies.
+- **Comparative Evaluation:** Assessing road freight against other transport modes and contextual factors.
+- **Report Writing:** Communicating technical findings in an accessible format for both technical and non‑technical audiences.

+## How to Use

+This repository serves as a portfolio piece illustrating my ability to conduct end‑to‑end transport analytics.
+Review the report and presentation to see the full analysis and conclusions.
+Feel free to adapt the methodology for similar studies in other countries or sectors.

 ---

-## 📊 Study Description
-The study examines:
-- Road freight volume trends in Latvia (2014–2023)
-- Fuel consumption patterns and their relationship with freight activity
-- Variations and changes across the EU context

-The selected time frame (2014–2023) was chosen as it effectively captures variations, trends, and structural changes in transportation.

----

-## 🧮 Methodology
-Mathematical and statistical methods were applied to the gathered data:
-- **Averages**
-- **Relative values**
-- **Regression Analysis**
-- **Calculation and comparison**
-- **Correlation analysis**
-- **Grouping methods**

-These approaches ensure that the study is both comprehensive and methodologically sound.

----

-## 🛠️ Skills Learned
-Through this project, the following skills were strengthened:
-- **Data analysis & interpretation** (time-series analysis, identifying trends)
-- **Statistical methods** (averages, correlation, grouping techniques)
-- **Research methodology** (working with secondary data from public sources)
-- **Domain knowledge** in transportation systems and EU regulations
-- **Communication** — presenting findings in structured written and visual formats

----

-## 📂 Files in Repository
-- `Latvia_RoadFreight_2014_2023.pptx` → Presentation slides summarizing the study

----

-## 📌 Citation
-Source: [Eng.LSM.lv, Latvian Public Broadcasting]
-Period analyzed: **2014–2023**
+*Created as part of a data analytics portfolio showcasing real‑world insights from transport datasets.*